chantran22/cadquery-freecad-workbench/README.md

   then copy revised WB to folder path C:\Users\AppData\Roaming\FreeCAD\Mod\

-  Restart Freecad to reload then run test
+  Restart Freecad to reload then run test:

   +compose code in code editor
   +click excute to show model